deepnair/reduxtoolkitexample2/README.md

     export const makeStore = () => store
     ```
+    The makestore essentially creates a function that makes a store.
+We will need to put this function into the next-redux-wrapper's createWrapper function later.
 1. Then we shall define types that will be exported and finally we have to create a const wrapper that will be exported which will be used in the _app.tsx to provide the store to the app at the root level.
 The const wrapper's createWrapper function is imported from 'next-redux-wrapper'
     ```ts
     export type AppStore = ReturnType<typeof makestore>;